pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 [pslucas@ns02 /]$
 ```

-- To move a file or directory use the 'mv' move command.
+To move a file or directory use the 'mv' move command.
 Used two arguements with the mv command: source and target directories
 ```
 $ mv <source directory> <target directory>
 ```
-- You move files and directories with either absolute or relative paths
+You move files and directories with either absolute or relative paths
 ```
 $ mv textToMove.txt someDir/childDir/
 ```
-- We can use the 'mv' file to rename files or direcories
+We can use the 'mv' file to rename files or direcories
 ```
-$ mv paulfile.txt to bobfile.txt
+$ mv paulfile.txt bobfile.txt
 ```

-- Use the 'cp' command to copy files
+Use the 'cp' command to copy files.
+The cp command expects two arguements: source and target
 ```
 $ cp /home/bob/bobfilet.txt '/home/paul/'
 ```

-- Remove a file or directory with 'rm' remove command.
+Remove a file or directory with 'rm' remove command.
 Note be careful with 'rm -r' as removes through the directory and below recursviley.

-- Also you can use -r to recurseviley do other activities.
+Also you can use -r to recursevily do other activities.
 For example use 'cp -r' recuresively copy files

-- You can read the contents of file with the 'cat' command (concatenate).
+You can read the contents of file with the 'cat' command (concatenate).
 ```
 $ cat bobfile.txt
 ```

-- To create a file with content type...
+To create a file with content type...
 ```
 $ cat > newfile.txt
 Type something here
 Type more text here, and when you are finished adding test to the file, type Ctrl-d to write this file out.
 ```

-- To create an empty file use the 'touch' command
+To create an empty file use the 'touch' command
 ```
 $ touch hello.txt
 ```

-- Pagers like 'more' or 'less' allow you to scroll through a file and are more efficient then the cat command
+Pagers like 'more' or 'less' allow you to scroll through a file and are more efficient then the cat command.
+The more and less command lets you scroll and search the test.

-- more loads the entire file at one time.
+The 'more' command loads the entire file at once.
 And this may be slow if the file is large

 more Command | Result
 --------------|-------